Larry Barnes (running back)

 Lawrence Barnes (born July 17, 1954) is an American former professional football player who was a running back for three seasons in the National Football League (NFL) with the San Diego Chargers, St Louis Cardinals and Philadelphia Eagles.
 He played college football for the Tennessee State Tigers.

 Early life

 Larry Barnes was born on July 17, 1954, in Bessemer, Alabama.
 He went to high school at Jess Lanier (AL).

 Professional career

 San Diego Chargers

-Barnes was selected in the 6th round (151st pick) of the 1977 NFL draft by the San Diego Chargers.
+Barnes was selected in the sixth round (151st overall) of the 1977 NFL draft by the San Diego Chargers.
 That year, he played in five total games and made 24 rushes for 70 yards.
 In 1978, he played in 4 games, before joining the St. Louis Cardinals.

 St Louis Cardinals

 The Cardinals cut running back Willie Shelby in order to make room to sign Barnes.
 He appeared in two games with the Cardinals before signing with the Philadelphia Eagles.